thinkadoo/silex-skeleton-app/README.md

 Installation
 ------------

+Create two empty dababases: restdb and resttestdb.
+This separates the production/development and test database environment.

+If you generate code the dbs above need to exist.
-You need to put the content of /db/db.sql into the sql command of your MySQL database.
+To run unit tests you need to include the --sql option and you need to put the content of /db/db.sql into the sql command of your MySQL database.
 It will create 2 databases.
-It separates the production/development and test database environment.

 Change the configurations to suit your environment.